Click to Skip Ahead

 Health Issues

-While healthier than Bernese Mountain Dogs, Bernedoodles can inherit some of their issues and some of the Poodle’s common health problems.
-From the Bernese Mountain Dog, elbow and hip dysplasia are risks to keep an eye on, and the Poodle can pass down ocular diseases like cataracts from retinal degeneration.
+While overall healthier than Bernese Mountain Dogs, Bernedoodles can inherit some of their issues and some of the Poodle’s common health problems.
+From the former, elbow and hip dysplasia are risks to keep an eye on, and the latter can pass down ocular diseases like cataracts from retinal degeneration.

 Suitable for:

-Bernadoodles are suitable for active individuals or families that get a moderate to high amount of exercise.
-Bernedoodles have a lot of energy and need a lot of exercise to wear them out compared to Bernese Mountain Dogs, so that needs to be planned accordingly when you adopt one.
+These dogs are suitable for active individuals or families that get a moderate to high amount of exercise.
+Bernedoodles have a lot of energy and need a lot of exercise to wear them out compared to Bernese Mountain Dogs, so that needs to be planned accordingly when you adopt one for your household or family.

 The Bernedoodle may also inherit the Poodle’s aloof character.
-Bernese Mountain Dogs are more sociable, but Bernedoodles can take more work to socialize with unfamiliar family members or pets.
-They’re better suited for families without other pets, but you can socialize them with patience.
+Whereas Bernese Mountain Dogs are more sociable, Bernedoodles can take some more work to socialize with unfamiliar family members or pets.
+Honestly, they’re better suited for families without other pets, but you can socialize them fine with patience.

 Bernese Mountain Dog Overview

-Bernese Mountain Dogs are herding dogs native to the Swiss Alps, with long wavy fur in several common color configurations: white, black, brown, and rust.
-Atypical colorings may be mixed in from other breeds, but those are the most common.
-They were slower to come to the United States than other breeds but enjoy great popularity today.
+Bernese Mountain Dogs are a herding dog breed tracing back to the Swiss Alps, with long wavy fur in several common color configurations: white, black, brown, and rust.
+Atypical colorings may be mixed in from other breeds, but those are definitely the most common.
+They were slower to come to the US than other breeds but enjoy great popularity here today.

 Grooming

 Like most long-haired large dogs, Bernese Mountain Dogs need a regular grooming routine for their fur to stay clean and untangled.
-When neglected, a Bernese Mountain Dog’s fur can become tangled or matted over time.
-They need to be brushed daily to remove loose, dead hair.
-Around the feet are problem areas, and regular trims are needed to prevent shaggy toe hair that could obscure long nails.
+With neglect, a Bernese Mountain Dog’s fur could easily become tangled or matted over time.
+They need to be brushed weekly to remove loose, dead hair.
+Around the feet are problem areas, needing regular trims to prevent shaggy toe hair that could obscure long nails.

 Ancestry

-Also known as the Berner Sennenhund, Bernese Mountain Dogs can trace their ancestry to herding dogs in the Swiss Alps.
-Most historians believe the breed is descended from the Mastiff-type hunting dogs brought to the country during the Roman expansion over a millennium ago, which were bred with local herding dogs to make the Bernese Mountain Dogs we know and love today.
+Also known as the Berner Sennenhund, Bernese Mountain Dogs can trace their ancestry back to herding dogs in the Swiss Alps.
+Most historians believe the breed is descended from the mastiff-type hunting dogs brought to the country during Roman expansion over a millennium ago, which were bred with local herding dogs to make the Bernese Mountain Dogs we know and love today.

 Health Issues

-Sadly, Bernese Mountain Dogs are more vulnerable to health conditions, including cancer and hip and elbow dysplasia, than most breeds.
-Dysplasia is a painful joint condition where the joints don’t grow and develop normally, so you’ll have to watch out for it and have your Bernese Mountain Dog regularly checked out to prevent it.
+Sadly, Bernese Mountain Dogs are more vulnerable to certain types of conditions and even cancer than other pup breeds; more specifically, hip and elbow dysplasia.
+These are painful joint conditions where the joints don’t grow and develop normally, so you’ll have to watch out for it and have your Bernese Mountain Dog regularly checked out to prevent it.

 Suitable for:

-The Bernese Mountain Dog is suitable for nearly any family with experience with large dogs.
-They are undemanding compared to many other breeds.
-Despite their lineage as hunting/herding dogs, Bernese aren’t energetic dogs and only need about an hour of vigorous exercise per day.
-As long as you exercise them, maintain veterinary appointments, provide a balanced diet, and keep them well-groomed, a Bernese Mountain Dog could be the ideal pet.
+This breed is suitable for nearly any family that’s comfortable with large dogs.
+Bernese Mountain Dogs are undemanding compared to many other dog breeds and even their relative breed, the Bernedoodle.
+Despite their lineage as hunting/herding dogs, Bernese are more low-energy breeds that only need about an hour of vigorous exercise per day.
+As long as you can put that work in and keep them well-groomed, a Bernese Mountain Dog could be in your near future.

 Which Breed Is Right for You?

 If you have a high-energy house, perhaps with smaller kids, the Bernedoodle is probably more suitable for you.
-They’re more energetic with an overall smaller size than the Bernese Mountain Dog but may inherit some health issues from either parent.
+It’s a high-energy breed with an overall smaller size than the Bernese Mountain Dog but may inherit some health issues from either parent.

-The Bernese Mountain Dog is a great pet for nearly any house in need of a large dog.
-They aren’t especially hyper and require an average amount of exercise, but they need more regular grooming and vet checks to stay healthy and happy.
+The Bernese Mountain Dog is a great dog for nearly any house in need of a large dog.
+They aren’t especially hyper, needing an average amount of exercise, but they need more regular grooming and vet checks to stay apprised of potential health problems.

 See also: